Dbcurtis/cmdfilebuilder/README.rst

 Supported Repeater Controllers
 ===============================

-Currently expected to be supporte are: ('dlx2', 'club', 'rlc1', 'rlc1+').
+Currently expected to be supported are: ('dlx2', 'club', 'rlc1', 'rlc1+').
 Currently tested is dlx2.

 =========================